 - Why are you seeking teaching credentials?
 Why do you feel qualified to teach the subject/grade level of the endorsement you seek?

-- For International Students: Please submit the International Student Application Supplement, International Transcript Evaluation, and demonstration of English Language Proficiency.
+- For International Students: Please submit the Request for Form I-20 (for F-1 visa candidates), International Transcript Evaluation, and demonstration of English Language Proficiency.

 Degree requirements, continuance requirements, readmission requirements and course descriptions can be found in the academic catalog here.